- Number of A levels required:

 - Required subjects and grades:

 - A level requirements dependent on the number of science subjects° being offered.
-GCSE Mathematics, English and a science at a minimum of grade C (or grade B for BTEC applicants).
+GCSE Mathematics, English and a science at a minimum of grade C.

 °Science subjects: Biology/Human Biology, Chemistry, Economics, Geography, Maths, PE/Sports Studies, Psychology, Physics, Statistics, Geology